Top 31 Beaches in Jalisco: The Very Best of the Mexican Pacific

 You can watch the marine fauna, especially the whales that migrate from the cold north between December and March.

-In the Hotel Zone of Puerto Vallarta, there are several lodgings near this and other beaches, such as Playa de Oro, Playa Tranquila, Playa Los Tules, and Playa Camarones.
+In the Hotel Zone of Puerto Vallarta, several lodgings are near this and other beaches, such as Playa de Oro, Playa Tranquila, Playa Los Tules, and Playa Camarones.

 The water on this beach is crystal clear, perfect for resting, swimming, fishing, and spending time on a clear beach.
 The sand is fine and soft, like the beaches of Cancun.

-The beach is located in El Nogalito, a town in the municipality of Puerto Vallarta, 14 km south of the city, near Playa Garza Blanca and Playa Palmares.
+The beach is located in El Nogalito, a Puerto Vallarta town 14 km south of the city, near Playa Garza Blanca and Playa Palmares.

 Activities at Playa Las Estacas include water skiing, parachute flights, boat rides, and sport fishing, especially in November when national and international anglers come to Puerto Vallarta for the sailfish fishing festival.

-The hotel has an outdoor swimming pool, spa and wellness center, four a la carte restaurants, and one buffet restaurant.
+The hotel has an outdoor swimming pool, spa, wellness center, four a la carte restaurants, and one buffet restaurant.

-Conchas Chinas is one of the seven beaches in Puerto Vallarta, Jalisco, with the Mexican Blue Flag certification, a recognition granted by the Foundation for Environmental Education to beaches that comply with punctual environmental conditions.
+Conchas Chinas is one of the seven beaches in Puerto Vallarta, Jalisco, with the Mexican Blue Flag certification, a recognition the Foundation for Environmental Education granted to beaches that comply with punctual environmental conditions.